 Most people shy away from eating salads because they have a bad reputation for being boring.
 Salads, like life, are what you make of them.
-They don’t have to be filled with greens you are forcefully eating as you diet.
+They don’t have to be filled with greens.
+You are forcefully eating as you diet.
 They don’t have to be your quick fix for lunch because you have no time for a so-called proper meal.
-You can have a salad range anywhere from just leaves to super dressed, it all depends on the time you have and what your taste buds prefer.
+You can have a salad range anywhere from leaves to super dressed; it all depends on the time you have and what your taste buds prefer.

-Your salad can range anywhere from just leaves and veggies to being super dressed, it all depends on the time you have and what your taste buds prefer.
-The best kind of salad will have the perfect balance of all the nutrients in a way that satisfy your cravings, too.
-Seriously, go all-out Mexican with a quinoa base, add some beans, corns, peppers and a leafy green like spinach, lettuce, chards or kale.
+Your salad can range anywhere from just leaves and veggies to being super dressed; it all depends on the time you have and what your taste buds prefer.
+The best kind of salad will have the perfect balance of all the nutrients in a way that satisfies your cravings, too.
+Seriously, go all-out Mexican with a quinoa base, add some beans, corns, peppers, and a leafy green like spinach, lettuce, chards, or kale.
 Top it off with vegan or any cheese of your choice, add some tortilla bits and top it off with salsa.

 Here are some other options to avoid the stereotypical “boring salad.”

 Bell peppers come in a variety of colors and sizes, all of which are equally delicious.
 You can cut them up and throw them in your raw salad, or you can grill them, too.
 Don’t forget to add your dose of onions to the mix.
 If you do grill the veggies, you’ll get a sweeter flavor.
 You can also use pepperoncini or actual black pepper to add flavor to your salad.
 It will taste so good, trust me!

 2) Lentils and Beans to Perk up the Greens